gmc-code/PC-microbit-micropython/docs/bots/MoveMotor/MoveMotor_line_follower_1.rst

 .. admonition:: Tasks

     #.
 Try adjusting the constants to see if the performance of the buggy can be improved.
 Can a faster motor speed be used and still keep the buggy on the track around corners?
+    #.
+Try adjusting the MOTORTIME to see if the performance of the buggy can be improved.
+Use the A button to increase MOTORTIME by 10 and the B button to decrease MOTORTIME by 5.
+    #.
+Try adjusting the MAXSPEED to see if the performance of the buggy can be improved.
+Use the A button to increase MAXSPEED by 1 and the B button to decrease MAXSPEED by 0.5.